ShilohAlleyne/decoy/README.md

 - `--new`    <- Create a new a note file and open with `$EDITOR`, the default note type is markdown and default note directory is `home/notes`
 - `--find`   <- Filter notes by tags and open with `$EDITOR`
 - `--rename` <- Rename a note using the Denote system
-- `--config` <- Opens the config JSON, where you can change the default note file type and note directory
+- `--config` <- Opens the config TOML, where you can change the default note file type and note directory

 For `--new` and `--rename`, Inputting tags tags supports basic auto completion, you can with select a tag from tag list bellow the prompt, or input the start of a tag and press `<TAB>` to auto-complete.